mtumilowicz/java-iterator-fail-types/README.md

   reflect modifications to the Collection after the construction of the Iterator.

-    _Example_: Iterators on Collections from `java.util.concurrent` package such as **ConcurrentHashMap**, **ConcurrentSkipListSet** etc.
+    _Example_: Default iterators on Collections from `java.util.concurrent` package such as **ConcurrentHashMap**, **ConcurrentSkipListSet** etc.